-9.5 Decision on prices to be charged by Hunter Water
+9.5 Draft decision on prices to be charged by Hunter Water

-The Tribunal's decision is to use a P-nought adjustment and glide path approach to set prices for Hunter Water for the 2005 determination period.
+The Tribunal's draft decision is to use a P-nought adjustment and glide path approach to set prices for Hunter Water for the 2005 determination period.
 It considers that this approach should result in prices that achieve an appropriate balance between the Section 15 factors.
 In particular, the P-nought adjustment in 2005/06 will allow prices (and therefore expected revenue) to increase more sharply in this year, to reflect the step up in Hunter Water's revenue requirement.
 The glide path approach over the remaining years will allow average prices to increase in a stable and predictable way, and also result in final-year prices that are expected to generate actual revenue equal to the agency's notional revenue requirement for that year.

-The Tribunal's decision delivers average price increases that are higher than those proposed by Hunter Water.
-In aggregate, the cumulative effect of the Tribunal's decision is for an increase of 15.8 per cent above the movement in the CPI (real increase) over the price path, compared to the annual 3.4 per cent increase in all charges Hunter Water proposed.
+The Tribunal's draft decision delivers average price increases that are lower than those proposed by Hunter Water.
+In aggregate, the cumulative effect of the Tribunal's draft decision is for an average increase of 11.8 per cent above the movement in the CPI (real increase), compared to the annual 3 per cent increase in all charges Hunter Water proposed, which translates to an average increase of 12.6 per cent above the movement in inflation (real increase).